drduh/YubiKey-Guide/README.md

-This is a guide to using YubiKey as a SmartCard for storing GPG keys.
+This is a practical guide to using [YubiKey](https://www.yubico.com/faq/yubikey/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption and signing keys.

-An authentication key can also be created for SSH using gpg-agent.
+An authentication key can also be created for SSH and used with [gpg-agent](https://unix.stackexchange.com/questions/188668/how-does-gpg-agent-work/188813#188813).

 Keys stored on a smartcard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use.

-Instructions written on Debian GNU/Linux 8 (jessie) using YubiKey 4 in OTP+CCID mode.
+Instructions written for Debian GNU/Linux 8 (jessie) using YubiKey 4 in OTP+CCID mode.
+Note, older YubiKeys are limited to 2048 bit RSA keys.

-Debian live install images are available from [here](https://www.debian.org/CD/live/) and are suitable for writing to USB keys.
+Debian live install images are available from [here](https://www.debian.org/CD/live/) and are suitable for writing to USB drives.

+Programming YubiKey for GPG keys still lets you use its two slots - [OTP](https://www.yubico.com/faq/what-is-a-one-time-password-otp/) and [static password](https://www.yubico.com/products/services-software/personalization-tools/static-password/) modes, for example.

 If you have a comment or suggestion, please open an [issue](https://github.com/drduh/YubiKey-Guide/issues) on GitHub.